dustinpfister/blog_posts/_posts/threejs-lod.md

 When I wrote this blog post I was using [r152 of threejs](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r152/README.md), and I am also using [javaScript module script tags](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) over that of standard plain text/javaScript mime type script tags.
 This will have to end up being the standard at some point in the future, so I am starting to work out how to go about doing that while also trying to write content that is friendly for people that want to stick with older revisions of threejs.
 So if things are not working on your end with these examples, one of the first things to check is the revision number.
 Also on top of that now there is also making sure if you are using module type script tags or regular script tags.

 ## 1 - Basic LOD example

+A LOD Object is just like that of a Mesh, Camera, or Group object in the sense that it is an Object3d class based object.
+Which means that once one has a LOD object it can be added as a child of the main scene object of a project.
+Also just as with any object3d Object setting the position, rotation, and so forth is the same as any other sense the position, rotation, and quaternion properties are all Object3d class properties.

+However what sets LOD apart from many other Objects is how to go about adding Mesh objects to the LOD.
+There is not just the add method, but now also the addLevel method as well and there are two very important differences to these methods.
+The add method is a common Object3d class method that is used to add an object as a child of a parent object, where the addLevel method of the LOD class is used to set a Level of detail object for the parent object.

+For this basic example I am adding three mesh objects to an LOD Object by way of the add level method.
+When calling the add level method I pass the mesh object as the first argument, and then a distance value that is the distance from that camera at which the given mesh object will be used to define the level of detail.
+So with that said when creating the geometry for these mesh objects I am using the Sphere geometry constructor and passing differing values for the number of width and height segments.

 ```js
 // ---------- ----------